-There are many resources available on the Georgia Student Growth Model website, including documents referenced in this overview, at sggm.gadoe.org.
-Resources include an animated introduction to SGP video; documents, such as guides and FAQs; technical information; a tutorial series providing in-depth information on the model; and information on student growth reports, including sample reports and interpretation videos.
+There are many resources available on the Georgia Student Growth Model website at gsgm.gadoe.org.
+Resources include an animated introduction to SGP video; documents, such as guides and FAQs; technical information; a technical evaluation, a tutorial series providing indepth information on the model; and information on student growth reports, including sample reports and interpretation videos.